This page describes how to connect Microsoft Entra ID to Agentspace Enterprise.

 Next steps

-To attach your connector to an app, create an app and select your connector following the steps in Create a search app.
+To attach your data store to an app, create an app and select your data store following the steps in Create an app.

-To preview how your search results appear after your app is set up, see Get search results.
+To preview how your search results appear after your app and data store are set up, see Preview search results.
 If you used third-party access control, see Preview results for apps with third-party access control.